RyanJarv/ryanjarv.github.io/_posts/2026-01-05-unauth-aws-rosa-cluster-takeover.md

 ![rosa cluster info](/images/rosa-cluster-info.png)

 From here, I needed to find a way to go from the victim's email address (`me+redhat-1@ryanjarv.sh`) to the victim's username `rjarv`, which is needed to initiate the cluster transfer.
-With a bit of prompt tweaking, and after brutalizing my last name, ChatGPT was able to guess this correctly in 6 guesses:
+With a bit of prompt tweaking, and after butchering my last name, ChatGPT was able to guess this correctly in 6 guesses:

 ![rosa cluster username](/images/rosa-cluster-username.png)